The claims for ankle weights include burning fat and building leg muscles by adding to the resistance of your exercise.

 Ankle weights attach to the area just above your ankle joint to provide added weight to your leg motions.
-The point of the extra weight is to increase the strength of your gluteus, quadriceps and calve muscles due to the additional resistance, resulting in an increased muscle mass over time.
+The point of the extra weight is to increase the strength of your glutes, quadriceps and calve muscles due to the additional resistance, resulting in an increased muscle mass over time.

 Effectiveness During Exercise

 Ankle weights offer the most benefits for strength-training exercises that use the weights to isolate different muscle groups.
-For example, the leg-lift exercise is intensified by the added resistance as you lie on your back and raise your legs together, providing an demanding core exercise.
+For example, the leg-lift exercise is intensified by the added resistance as you lie on your back and raise one leg at a time, providing a demanding core exercise.

-Ankle Weights versus Incline Training
+Ankle Weights Versus Incline Training

 Ankle weights are less effective when it comes to aerobic and cardiovascular exercise.
 Instead of adding ankle weights to your brisk walking routine, try walking uphill to gain the calorie-burning benefits of increasing elevation.

 Dangers of Ankle Weights

-Ankle weights apply increased force on the joints and muscles surrounded the ankle, exasperating existing problems while potentially causing injury.
+Ankle weights will not benefit your running form in any way and will adversely affect your gait.
 Individuals who are frail or overweight are particularly at risk of the extra strain on their ankles and knees.
 For best results, talk to your doctor before adding ankle weights to your workout routine.